Board of Directors

-Ms. Athaide is the President and CEO of The Cogent Group Inc, an independent advisory firm to the energy industry.
-Her experience in the energy industry has spanned the value chain from wells to the wall light switch.
-She has a Bachelor of Commerce degree (Honours), a Masters of Business Administration in Finance and a Bachelor of Science degree in Mechanical Engineering and has been awarded the designation of ICD.D by the Institute of Corporate Directors.
+Ms. Athaide is the President and CEO of The Cogent Group Inc, an independent, energy advisory firm.
+Her experience in the energy industry has spanned the value chain from wells to the wall socket.
+She has a Bachelor of Commerce degree (Honours), a Masters of Business Administration in Finance, a Bachelor of Science degree in Mechanical Engineering and has been awarded the designation of ICD.D by the Institute of Corporate Directors.
 Ms. Athaide serves on the Board of Directors of Phoenix Energy Services where she chairs the Nomination & Governance Committee, the Board of CMG Limited and the Board of HSBC Canada.
-She also serves on the boards of a number of non-profit organizations including the Calgary Petroleum Club and is in the incoming Chair of the Calgary Chapter of the ICD.
+She also serves on the boards of a number of non-profit organizations including the Calgary Petroleum Club and the Institute of Corporate Directors.

 Mr. Bossé is the President and Chief Operating Officer of Groupe Savoie Inc. located in St-Quentin, NB.
-Mr. Bossé is in his 28th year with this very dynamic organization involved in the fabrication of value-added products and employing over 550 individuals in sawmills located in St-Quentin, Kedgwick, Moncton, and Westville, Nova Scotia.
+Mr. Bossé is in his 32nd year with this very dynamic organization involved in the fabrication of value-added products and employing over 600 individuals in sawmills located in St-Quentin, Kedgwick, Moncton, and Westville, Nova Scotia.
 Throughout his career he served on many associations including: Enterprise Restigouche, Restigouche Community Business Development Corporation, Governor’s Council at Université de Moncton, Board Chair of Efficiency New Brunswick and the Economic Council of NB as Director and as President.
 He was nominated for the Alumnus of the Year in 2013 from the Faculty of Administration at the University of Moncton, Manager of the Year award in 1990 and Gilbert-Finn Manager Emeritus award in 2009.
 He is a director of Bégin & Bégin Inc., Institut de Recherche sur les Feuillus Nordiques, New Brunswick Forest, New Brunswick Business Council and Assomption Vie.

 Charles (Chuck) Firlotte

 Mr. Firlotte was born and raised on the north shore of New Brunswick, and presently is the President and CEO of Aquarion Water Company in Bridgeport, CT- one of the largest investor-owned water utilities in the U.S., serving three States in the North East.
 He previously held Director, Vice President, Senior Vice President and Chief Operating Officer positions in both the United States and the United Kingdom for the Kelda Group- a UK based water utility.
 He also holds degrees from St. Thomas University in Fredericton, the University of Ottawa and is a graduate of the Advanced Management Program of the Harvard School of Business.
 He has served on boards for the Connecticut Business Industry Association, Duoyuan Global and KGI Bridgeport.

-Mr. MacGillivray is the retired President and CEO of Gay Lea Foods, a large Canadian dairy co-operative, and currently acts as a strategic advisor to their Board.
-He also serves as the Chair of the Moosehead Advisory Board, Vice-Chair of Saint John Airport board, a member of the Board of the Wallace McCain Institute and is actively engaged in advising and supporting local businesses and community programs.
-Prior to his 12 years with Gay lea, Andrew held leadership roles with both private and public companies including Saputo, Agrifoods, Baxter Foods and Nestle.
+Mr. MacGillivray is the retired President and CEO of Gay Lea Foods, a large Canadian dairy co-operative.
+He also serves as the Chair of the Moosehead Advisory Board, Director of the Saint John Airport board, a member of the Board of the Wallace McCain Institute and is actively engaged in advising and supporting local businesses and community programs.
+Prior to his 12 years with Gay Lea, Andrew held leadership roles with both private and public companies including Saputo, Agrifoods, Baxter Foods and Nestle.
 He is a graduate with a BBA from St. Francis Xavier University and an MBA from York University.

 Paul McCoy, P. E.

 Mr. McCoy is a principal with the Atlantic Wind Connection Project, a high-voltage direct current submarine transmission network to be located off the east coast of the United States, and also provides consulting services through McCoy Energy Consulting LLC.
 He co-founded Trans-Elect, an independent transmission company in 1999, and was the company’s president.
 Prior to Trans-Elect, he had spent his career at Commonwealth Edison lastly as Senior Vice President, and President of ComEd’s Transmission Group.
 Mr. McCoy has held numerous leadership positions in major transmission industry organizations and has significant experience working with state and federal utility regulators in the United States.
-He is a director of AltaLink, a transmission-only utility headquartered in Calgary, AB, and is a member of the Wanger Institute of Sustainable Energy Resources (WISER) and the Electrical and Computer Engineering Department's Board of Advisors at the Illinois Institute of Technology (IIT).
+He is a member of the Wanger Institute of Sustainable Energy Resources (WISER) and the Electrical and Computer Engineering Department's Board of Advisors at the Illinois Institute of Technology (IIT).
 He is also the Chair of the Board of Directors at DeLaSalle Institute in Chicago.
-He has a Bachelor of Science degree in Electrical Engineering from IIT, and is a Licensed Professional Engineer (certified in Illinois.)
+He has a Bachelor of Science degree in Electrical Engineering from IIT.

 Mr. Sellman is the President of Sellman Consulting Service.
 His former posts include Chief Executive Officer of Nuclear Management Company, responsible for operating eight commercial nuclear plants in the United States, and President, Maine Yankee Atomic Power Company.
 Mr. Sellman has a bachelor's degree in physics and a master's degree in nuclear engineering.